-Although the geodesic dome was invented some 30 years earlier by Walther Bauersfeld, Buckminister (Bucky) Fuller, while teaching at NC's Black Mountain College during the summers of 1948 and 1949, reinvented this idea - and it made him world famous.
+The geodesic dome was invented around 1923 by Walther Bauersfeld.
+However, Buckminster (Bucky) Fuller reinvented the idea during the summers of 1948 and 1949 while teaching at NC's Black Mountain College - and it made him world famous.

 Fuller also taught at Washington University in St. Louis MO.
 He came to the NCSU School of Design many times to teach.
 He is well-known for the Dymaxion house, of Wichita KS, below.

 Fuller's dome enterprise, Synergetics, was joined by Thomas C. (T. C.) Howard, who became owner when Fuller left in 1958.
 T. C. Howard grew up in Denver NC and went to school at NCSU in Nuclear Engineering.
 He became an architect by passing the state architecture exam, establishing a reputation for brilliance that still endures.

 In 1956, Synergetics was under contract to the United States Department of Commerce.
 They designed and test-built a 100-foot diameter trade fair pavilion dome in Raleigh.
 It was then flown to Kabul, Afghanistan and later used for trade fairs and expositions in South America, Africa, Europe and the Orient.
 That same year Synergetics designed and built what was at the time the world's largest free-span structure, a 384-foot diameter geodesic dome in Baton Rouge, Louisiana constructed for the Union Tank Car Company as a facility to house and repair railroad cars.